awesto/django-shop/docs/reference/catalog.rst

 As **Application**, select "*Catalog List*" or whatever we named our ``ProductsListApp``.
 This selects the apphook we created in the previous section.

-Then we save the page, change into **Structure** mode and locate the Main Content Container.
-Here we add a container with a Row and Column.
-As the child of this column we chose a **Catalog List View** plugin from section **Shop**.
+Then we save the page, change into **Structure** mode and locate the placeholder named **Main Content**.
+Add a Container plugin, followed by a Row and then a Column plugin.
+As the child of this column chose the **Catalog List View** plugin from section **Shop**.

-Finally we publish the page and enter some text into the search field.
-Since we haven't assigned any products to the CMS page, we won't see anything yet.
+Finally we publish the page.
+If we have assigned products to that CMS page, they should be rendered now.

 .. _reference/catalog-detail: